Childproofing Your Home: The Ultimate Guide

 - Even with a spacing less than 4", you might still be worried about the railing situation.
 Another option is to install a mesh netting that is made exactly for this purpose, such as the one by Roving Cove for outdoor use, or the one by 4UHeart for indoor use.

 A fireplace is a great, relaxing, and sometimes romantic way to provide warmth and atmosphere to your home, but both wood and gas fireplaces (and wood stoves) get very hot during operation and pose many risks for babies and toddlers.
 These risks include radiant heat emanating from the surfaces, blown heat coming out of any fan unit on it, the temperature of the fireplace frame or glass itself, smoke or carbon monoxide coming into the home, the risk of embers popping and flying out of the fireplace, and more.

 - For a wood fireplace, be sure you have a fireplace screen installed.
 Preferably this would be mounted to the wall rather than free-standing.
-We also suggesting having an additional layer of separation provided by a fireplace baby gate (like this one by Bonnlo) that is designed for exactly this purposes and increases the distance between your baby and the dangers of a fireplace.
+We also suggesting having an additional layer of separation provided by a fireplace baby gate that is designed for exactly this purpose and increases the distance between your baby and the dangers of a fireplace.

 - For a gas fireplace, be sure the appropriate glass and/or screen guard is properly installed on the front.
-Same with a wood fireplace, get an additional layer of separation with a baby gate designed for this purpose (see the Bonnlo one).
+Same with a wood fireplace, get an additional layer of separation with a baby gate designed for this purpose.

 - As always, but especially when using a fireplace (wood or gas), be sure your home is equipped with good smoke detectors and carbon monoxide detectors, and make sure the batteries are replaced every year and it is functioning properly.